malikoth/django-rest-framework-crash-course/slides.md

 ## REST
 ### - What is REST?
 ]
-.right-column[
-> "The REST architectural style describes six constraints.
-These constraints, applied to the architecture, were originally communicated by Roy Fielding in his [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) and defines the basis of RESTful-style."
+.right-column.large[
+REpresentational State Transfer (REST) is an architectural style that describes six constraints.

+To the extent that systems conform to the constraints of REST they can be called RESTful.
 ]

 ---